vblanco20-1/vulkan-guide/docs/ascendant/from_tutorial_to_engine.md

 # Physical design for encapsulation and fast compile times
 With so many new libraries, we need a way to encapsulate them to avoid a serious compile time explosion.
 For example, VulkanEngine class leaks the vulkan headers as its using vulkan types on its private parameters.

 Inspired by modern CryEngine, on the big classes i encapsulate them behind a pure interface that becomes the "public API" of the class.
 This technique is one of the many ways you can do pImpl patterns, and helps a lot to reduce compile time bloat and improve the incremental building times.
+Some of these classes are created through `static Create()` function, others use a `static Get()` singleton pattern

 ```cpp
 // on a IFoo.h header, using forward declarations and having almost 0 transitive includes